loshz/rpi-k8s/README.md

 By default, there is a pre-configured datasource for Prometheus and a Cluster Overview dashboard that displays useful metrics.

 More specific information can be found in the [official documentation](https://grafana.com).

+### Additional Helpers

+Alongside the provided yaml files, a few other tools that are incredibly useful to run in a Kubernetes cluster are:

+- [Linkerd](https://linkerd.io): a service mesh, designed to give platform-wide observability, reliability, and security.